KaSho2/KaSho2.github.io/_projects/shipment-ontime-prediction.md

   - Model selection (GridSearchCV)
   - Feature engineering
   - Classification metrics
+summary: Developed predictive models to analyze shipment delays using historical logistics data and performance metrics.
 ---

 # Can We Predict if a Shipment Will Be On Time?